fcrepo4-labs/fcrepo-api-x-demo/exercises/04-Loading_extensions.md

 2. In the text box, type the URI to an underlying implementation service: `http://acrepo:9102/jsonld?apix.scope=resource`
   * This is the URI to a service that is running as part of the demo, but is not yet registered as an extension.
   * The hostname is 'acrepo'.
 This is an artifact of how Docker resolves host names; the underlying service is running in a Docker container whose hostname, according to Docker’s internal DNS service, is 'acrepo'.
+To access the equivalent URI through your browser, you would use `http://localhost:9102/jsonld?apix.scope=resource`
   * The query parameter `apix.scope=resource` is an implementation detail of this specific service.
 It is able to be registered as a resource-scoped extension, or a repository-scoped extension.
 The parameter tells it which one.
 See [this code snippet](https://github.com/birkland/repository-extension-services/blob/apix-demo/acrepo-exts-jsonld/src/main/java/edu/amherst/acdc/exts/jsonld/EventRouter.java#L55-L59) to get a sense on how this particular service uses the parameter.
 If repository-scoped, it will register [this extension](https://github.com/birkland/repository-extension-services/blob/apix-demo/acrepo-exts-jsonld/src/main/resources/options.ttl).
 If resource-scoped, [a different one](https://github.com/birkland/repository-extension-services/blob/apix-demo/acrepo-exts-jsonld/src/main/resources/options_resource.ttl)

 3. Click the "submit" button to tell the loader to process that URI.
 If successful, you'll be redirected to a Fedora resource corresponding to the newly-loaded extension.
 In our case, we just loaded a JSON-LD compaction extension.